What is Bergamot Oil? Bergamot Oil Info, Uses, and Benefits

 Confusingly, bee balm, a herb in the mint family, is also sometimes known as bergamot because it smells very much like bergamot oranges and can also be brewed into tea.
 Bee balm and related varieties such as lemon bee balm are perennials native to North America.
 Bee balm, true to its name, will attract bees, butterflies and hummingbirds and it is often planted as an ornamental plant in gardens.

-The use of bergamot in Ayurveda
+The Use of Bergamot Oil in Ayurveda

 In Ayurvedic tradition, bergamot essential oil is considered to have heating and drying energies.
 It is thought to pacify vata and kapha imbalances and augment pitta dosha.
 The uplifting scent of bergamot oil is thought to stimulate the mind, open the heart chakra, and help to allow you to appreciate the richness and joy of life.
 When applied to the skin, bergamot essential oil is believed to bring a fresh radiance to the complexion.